ifeelgarv/ifeelgarv/README.md

 ## 😄 About Me
 <h3 align="center"> Passionate Professional </h3>
-**- 🎓 I am a Final year Bachelor of Technology Computer Science student at University of Engineering and Management, West Bengal.**
+🎓 I am a Final year Bachelor of Technology Computer Science student at University of Engineering and Management, West Bengal, Kolkata

 <br>